tomPorter/sge_queue_stats/Readme.md

 All tests run against mocked up data stored in `test_qstat_output` directory.
 You do not have to have SGE installed to run tests.

+You _must_ have the `bundler` gem installed and be using `rvm` to make this a painless process.
+I am using ruby-1.9.3.

+`bundle install` to install all needed gems.

 `ruby em_get_jobs.rb` to start EventMachine background task and `QueueStats` Sinatra app.
 This displays output from actual `qstat` command.